 Appendix 2 contains scenarios to illustrate how these principles should work in practice for adult admissions.

 Additional considerations for admissions of under 18s, including transitional arrangements34

-Child and Young People's Mental Health (CYP MH) Inpatient Hospitals are highly specialised services with the primary purpose of assessing and treating severe and or secure care where national access arrangements already apply.
+Child and Young People's Mental Health (CYP MH) Inpatient Hospitals are highly specialised services with the primary purpose of assessing and treating severe and practice (GP).